This week we have escaped the office and returned to our practical work, getting ready for our Trailteam summer in Thórsmörk and Goðaland.

 We look forward to returning to Thórsmörk and Goðaland in April to begin our preparations for the summer work programme.
 Earlier in February, there was still a lot of snow at our our camp.
 Weather conditions in the spring can have a huge effect on the trails and we will carry out surveys when we arrive back to decide where to focus our work for this season.

-These pictures were taken by our friends at Húsadalur, Volcano Huts, who work in Thórsmörk throughout the winter.
+These pictures were taken by our friends at the Volcano Huts in Húsadalur.